All Around Austin

 Sipping Texas Style on a Saturday Afternoon

 The Texas Wine County offers seventeen different vineyards and wineries along U.S. 290.
-It’s the second largest wine destination in the U.S.
+It’s the second-largest wine destination in the U.S. This is one of the top things to do in Fredericksburg, Texas.

 The Becker Vineyards